Whatsapp Icon

 STAGE III COLON CANCER TREATMENT

-The primary treatment for this stage is surgery for removing the section of the colon with cancer.
+The primary treatment for this stage is surgery to remove the section of the colon with cancer.
 This is called partial colectomy along with surrounding lymph nodes, accompanied by chemo.
 Either the FOLFOX (5-FU, leucovorin, and oxaliplatin) or CapeOx (capecitabine and oxaliplatin) regimens are more commonly used for chemo, although certain patients get 5-FU either with leucovorin or with capecitabine depending on their age and health needs.
 For people who are not healthy enough for surgery, radiation therapy and/or chemotherapy may be options.

 STAGE IV COLON CANCER TREATMENT